FAQ

 Yes.
 LLM analysis is optional.
 Without an API key, you still get full session syncing, browsing, search, cost tracking, terminal analytics, and the dashboard.
 The only feature that requires an LLM is the "Analyze" button for extracting insights.

-For fully local LLM inference, you can use Ollama — no API key or cloud service needed.
+For fully local LLM inference, you can use Ollama or llama.cpp — no API key or cloud service needed.
+We recommend Gemma 4 12B as a strong local model.
+See the Local LLM Setup guide.

 Where is my data stored?